DinoChiesa/Apigee-Java-Simple-MultipartForm/README.md

 # Apigee Edge Multipart Form Creator

-This directory contains the Java source code and pom.xml file required to build a Java callout that creates a multipart form payload, from a single blob that is a base64-encoded string.
+This directory contains the Java source code and pom.xml file required to build a Java callout that creates a multipart form payload, from a single blob, or parses an inbound multipart form parload.

-For base64-decoding, it uses the [Base64InputStream](https://commons.apache.org/proper/commons-codec/apidocs/org/apache/commons/codec/binary/Base64InputStream.html) from Apache commons-codec.

 For creating the multipart form, it relies on code lifted from [Apache jclouds](https://github.com/jclouds/jclouds).
+For parsing, it relies on code lifted from [javadelight](https://github.com/javadelight/delight-fileupload).
+I didn't use the entire libraries for either of these things, because they drag in too many un-desired dependencies.

 ## Disclaimer